Jaya-Aditya-Vignesh/Machine-Translation/README.md

 - **Powered by LangChain:** Utilizes LangChain's integration with the Ollama model for accurate translations.

 ## Installation
-To run Linguify locally, follow these steps:
+To run LanguageBridge  locally, follow these steps:

 Clone the repository: